Kopecky Dedicates Road Race World Title To Deceased Junior - UrduPoint

 Zurich, (APP - UrduPoint / Pakistan Point News - 28th Sep, 2024) Lotte Kopecky won a second straight world road race title on Saturday, ahead of American Chloe Dygert and Italy's Elisa Longo Borghini.

-On a hilly 2024 route around Zurich on a cold and rainy day, a slower than expected pace allowed Kopecky to thrive while Dygert almost stole the title with a late charge from behind.
+On a hilly 2024 route around Zurich on a cold and rainy day, a slower than expected pace allowed Kopecky to thrive while Dygert almost stole the title with a late charge from behind after Longo Borghini started the sprint from 250 metres.

 The powerfully built Kopecky had been slated as likely being less at ease on the rolling Zurich route than the flatter Glasgow one where she won in 2023.

-The 28-year-old immediately dedicated her title to junior rider Muriel Furrer, who died after a fall on Friday.
+The 28-year-old Olympic bronze medallist at Paris immediately dedicated her new world title to junior rider Muriel Furrer, who died after a fall on Friday.

-"We were all crying during the one minute silence before the race.
-I dedicate this title to her, it's for her," said the Belgian.
+"The minute of silence at the start, seeing the Swiss riders crying is just something you don't want to see and I think it's a very hard moment for them as well," said the Belgian.

+"First of all, I want to bring my condolences to the family of Muriel."

 The race embarked from the pretty town of Uster and raced fully around the nearby Greifensee lake, a well-known hiking and biking destination.